CityofToronto/bdit_data-sources/here/README.md

 We have HERE data going back to 2012, but there sure weren't as many people driving around with "probes" in their pockets back then!
 Therefore, 2014 is generally seen as the first year for which travel times can be reasonably relied upon.

-We calculate travel times for time periods that are at least three weeks or longer.
-Shorter time periods will not generate enough accurate probe data.
+Though data are reported at 5-minute intervals, on any given link (aka road segment) there may not be a lot of observations.
 Longer time periods and roads with higher traffic volumes have more probe data, and therefore more accurate results, than short time periods on roads with light traffic.
 More probe data increases accuracy.
 There are some road segments in the City (cul-de-sacs and other lightly travelled roads) that have very few observations.
+Because of this, we calculate travel times for time periods that are at least three weeks or longer so that data from multiple days can be aggregated into a more accurate result.

 # HERE data at a glance